sourrust/laco/README.md

 # Laço

 A better REPL for lua.
-This was mainly for luajit because the default interactive mode, ie. the REPL, was pretty bad.
-You couldn't move back and forth in the to edit, and no going through history.
-With laco you can actually do that, and I also believe that that regular lua can as well.
+This was created mainly for luajit because the default interactive mode, better known as the REPL, was pretty bare bones.
+You can't move left or right in the current line if wanted to edit the line, and there is no history for repeating commands easily.
+With laco you can actually do that, and I also believe that that regular lua REPL can as well.

 ## Features